• Abacos

 Helpful Hint

 If you are traveling with someone using electronic medical equipment, such as a CPAP machine, confirm that your lodging has an on-demand generator.
-It's not uncommon for frequent interruptions with electricity and power surges within the Bahamas.
-Also, consider bringing a surge protector (2,000 joules or higher) to shield your electronics while charging laptops, phones, etc.
+It's not uncommon for frequent power outages and electricity surges to occur in the Bahamas.

 Public holidays in the Bahamas